 - Mix 200g of self-rising flour with 100ml of water in a bowl.
 Gradually add the water as you might not need it all.
 Add more flour or more water depending on whether your mixture is too dry or too wet.

-- Knead the dough for about 5 minutes until you get a smooth ball.
+- Knead the flour and water dough for about 5 minutes until you get a smooth ball.